datalad-handbook/book/docs/beyond_basics/101-182-catalog.rst

    :cast: catalog_basics
    :notes: Add a superdataset to the catalog

-   $ datalad catalog set-super --catalog-dir data-cat --dataset-id 5df8eb3a-95c5-11ea-b4b9-a0369f287950 --dataset-version dae38cf901995aace0dde5346515a0134f919523
+   $ datalad catalog-set --catalog data-cat --dataset-id 5df8eb3a-95c5-11ea-b4b9-a0369f287950 --dataset-version dae38cf901995aace0dde5346515a0134f919523 home

-The catalog ``set-super(ok)`` result shows that the superdataset was successfully set for the catalog, and you will now also be able to see an additional ``super.json`` file in the catalog metadata directory.
-The content of this file is a simple JSON object specifying the superdataset's ``dataset_id`` and ``dataset_version``:
+The catalog ``catalog-set(ok)`` result shows that the superdataset was successfully set for the catalog, and you will now also be able to see an additional ``super.json`` file in the catalog metadata directory.
+The content of this file is a simple JSON object specifying the main dataset's ``dataset_id`` and ``dataset_version``:

 .. runrecord:: _examples/DL-101-182-110
    :language: console